Ben-Kerman/immersive/doc/card-export.md

 If you hit `a` after selecting a target word, Immersive will load a list of pronunciations of that word from [Forvo](https://forvo.com/).
 You will then be able to choose one using `↑`/`↓`.
 To play the audio of a pronunciation press `SPACE`.
-If it isn't loaded yet it might take a few seconds before it starts playing.
+If it isn't loaded yet it might take a moment before it starts playing.
 If you want to load all audio files automatically set `forvo_preload_audio` to `yes` in the [script config](script-config.md).
 Once you have selected a pronunciation that you are happy with, confirm it